|Nutritional Guidelines (per serving)|

 - 1/4 teaspoon sesame oil

-- Cut the lamb into thin strips.
-Combine with the marinade ingredients.
-Marinate the lamb for 25 minutes.
+Cut the lamb into thin strips.
+Combine with the marinade ingredients (except the scallions).
+Marinate the lamb for 25 minutes, then drain and reserve the marinade.

-- Add the sauce.
-Bring to a boil.
+Add the reserved marinade and bring to a boil.